(Spoken on March 9, 1973)

 Yoga puts an end to this.
-Asaṅgaśastreṇa dṛḍhena chittvā (Gita 15.3); tataḥ padaṁ tatparimārgitavyaṁ (Gita 15.4), says the Bhagavadgita: By the act of detachment we sever the roots of the tree of samsara and seek that beyond the empirical realm, the eternal, by reaching which we do not return to this mortal coil – yaṁ prāpya na nivartante (Gita 8.21).
+Asaṅgaśastreṇa dṛḍhena chittvā (BG 15.3); tataḥ padaṁ tatparimārgitavyaṁ (BG 15.4), says the Bhagavadgita: By the act of detachment we sever the roots of the tree of samsara and seek that beyond the empirical realm, the eternal, by reaching which we do not return to this mortal coil – yaṁ prāpya na nivartante (BG 8.21).

-Now, we should not make the mistake of thinking that we are a subject and others are objects.
+Now, we should not make the mistake of thinking that we are the subject and others are objects.
 We are also an object like anybody else because we are a sensorially cognisable something.
 We can see ourselves through the senses as a body.
-The subjectivity in us is different from what we perceive in our personality, so we have to carefully distinguish between the pure subjectivity that we are aiming at, and the objectivity that covers it.
+The subjectivity in us is different from what we perceive as our personality, so we have to carefully distinguish between the pure subjectivity that we are aiming at, and the objectivity that covers it.
 What we generally see is an object, and not a subject.
 Subjects can never be seen.
-We see ourselves as an object as far as we are seen, touched, sensed in any manner.
+We ourselves are objects as far as we are seen, touched, sensed in any manner.
 By the act of meditation we bring about a change in the constitution of this objectivity.

 Generally, in the Yoga Shastra, the scripture of yoga, we are asked to concentrate on a single chosen object.
 It matters little as to what object we choose for our concentration because all objects are structurally the same, though in their outer shape they appear to be different.
 The basic fundamentality of a human being is the same whether we go to the west, east, north or south.
 Man is man wherever we go.
 He never changes.
 If we study the psychology of one human mind thoroughly, threadbare, down to the very bottom, we have studied all human beings.
 Likewise, if we study the nature of one object properly, we have studied the whole world because the specimen of the structure of the world, the macrocosm, is in the microcosm, which is called the individual.
 The object, the individual thing, is a microcosmic specimen of the structure of the whole cosmos.
 So if we want to study the whole cosmos, we study a single pattern given to us before our eyes, an object.